All Episodes

 | Copy link to current segment

-Time Text
+Speaker Time Text

-He is east of the Rockies and you're listening to AM 1500 KSTP.
+He is east of the Rockies, and you're listening to AM 1500 KSTP.

-From the high desert and the great American Southwest, I bid you all good evening, good morning, wherever you may be
+From the high desert of the great American Southwest, I bid you all good evening, good morning, wherever you may be across all these many time zones.

-Good morning in St.
+Good morning in St. Thomas.

-No, I don't hear enough from St.
+I don't hear enough from St. Thomas.

-I always have to open a special line to hear from St.
+I always have to open a special line to hear from St. Thomas.

 Maybe I'll do that.